-As of December 31, 2021, we had 173 full-time employees at Fortress and our partner companies.
-Journey relies on professional employer organizations and staffing organizations for the employment of its field sales force, which totaled 70 at December 31, 2021.
+As of December 31, 2022, we had 187 full-time employees at Fortress and our subsidiaries and partner companies.
+Journey relies on professional employer organizations and staffing organizations for the employment of its field sales force, which totaled 74 at December 31, 2022.
+We have retained a number of expert advisors and consultants who help navigate us through different aspects of our business.
+We consider our relations with our employees to be good and have not experienced any work stoppages, slowdowns or other serious labor problems that have materially impeded our business operations.